 As mothers we are wired to protect our children.
-From the smallest of bumps and bruises, to the biggest of pains and hurt.
-But unless I can promise to be omnipresent and omnipotent in their lives, I rather have my kids experience some pains sooner than later.
-In the hope that this obliterates the need for protection altogether.
+From smallest of bumps and bruises, to biggest of pains and hurt.
+But unless I can promise to be omnipresent and omnipotent in their lives, I rather have my kids experience some pains sooner than later, in the hope that the subsequent learnings obliterate the need for protection altogether.

 Pain of failing – We all have heard of it’s merits.
 Frequently cited, ‘you learn from your mistakes and failures’.
 While often true and important, many a times you just DON’T and end up REPEATING them, but THAT IS OK.